marcoradic/PySM/README.md

 # PySM

-Pure Python implementation of a finite state machine
+Pure Python implementation of a finite state machine.